diosadentro/payphone/README.md

 The project utilizes Helm for deployment.
 See the `infrastructure/helm directory for details`.
 Make sure to update `<docker repo>` and `<cloudflare hostname>` in the values.yaml file.
 By default, the helm chart will create 3 replicas.

 This project utilizes [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) to expose the service to the internet from a kubernetes pod.

+## Docker Image

+A pre-built docker image is available for your user on [Docker hub](https://hub.docker.com/r/diosadentro/party-payphone)